edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 #### Client Log Events {/*client-log-events*/}

-Select the [Client Events view](#client-events-view) to filter the **Log Events** section to only display log events for requests that violated your Client-Side Protection policy.
+The **Log Events** section only displays log events for requests violated your Client-Side Protection policy when the **Client Events** view is active.
 View the following key event-specific information by clicking on it:

 -   **Blocked Query:** The query string defined within the request for the resource that violated your CSP.
 -   **Blocked URL:** The URL that violated your CSP.